 OVDP vs. Streamlined Program

-For the most part, OVDP is reserved for individuals who were Willful a.k.a. intentional/deliberate in their failure to report foreign accounts.
+For the most part, OVDP is reserved for individuals who were Willful a.k.a. intentional/deliberate in their failure to report foreign accounts (but not always).

 Alternatively, if an individual was not willful, then they will enter the Streamlined Program which has relaxed reporting requirements and a much lower penalty base – which may even be waived when a person qualifies as a foreign resident.

 But You’re Already Stuck in In OVDP…